AdFabConnect/miam-bot/README.md

 # miam-bot

-> A very simple bot based on [Botkit](https://github.com/howdyai/botkit) to inform you when it's time to order food on http://foodcheri.com!
+> A very simple bot based on [Botkit](https://github.com/howdyai/botkit) to notify a Slack channel when it's time to order food on http://foodcheri.com!
 > _miam-bot_ is Heavily inspired by [uzfood-bot](https://github.com/UzfulLab).

 ## Installation